manussekhar/German_Notes/Grammatik/W-Frage.md

     In these examples, you are asking about the current or permanent location of something or someone.

-Woh answer should be in D
+Woh answer should be in d

 2. **Wohin:** This word is used to ask about a destination or a place to which someone or something is going.
 It is equivalent to the English question word "where to."